OCclassprojects/superherocode/README.md

 * Login
 * Cookies
 * XML entities
-* Authentication
 * GET/POST requests
 * URL generation
-* Dynamic SQL queries
+* SQL queries
 * Database Encryption
-* Framework (should I use this?)
+* Framework vulnerabiliteis
-* Locking down your web app environment!
+* Lock down your web app environment!

 Make sure and keep a copy of your work for your mentors!